 - A temporary fraud alert, sometimes called an initial fraud alert, stays on your credit report for one year and then expires.
 Anyone can add one to their credit report anytime, for any reason.
 It can be renewed as many times as desired and, like all fraud alerts, can be cancelled anytime upon request.

 - An active-duty fraud alert protects active-duty service members on assignment away from home.
 It lasts one year unless the service member removes it.
-Service members must provide a copy of their duty assignment when requesting this type of alert.

 - An extended fraud victim alert stays on your credit reports for seven years unless you decide to remove it sooner.
 If you know you've been a victim of credit fraud or identity theft and have reported the crime to authorities, you can obtain one by submitting a copy of the identity theft report you filed with law enforcement.